KelSolaar/colorconverter/README.md

   --lchuv_uv_val        uv value, any bit depth

 CIEXYZ:
-  --x_val X_VAL         X value, any bit depth, a mix of all three cone responses, 0-1 --y_val Y_VAL         Y value, luminance, any bit depth, a mix of L and M responses, 0-1 --z_val Z_VAL         Z value, similar to Blue in CIERGB, solely made up of the S cone response, 0-1
+  --x_val               X value, any bit depth, a mix of all three cone responses, 0-1 --y_val               Y value, luminance, any bit depth, a mix of L and M responses, 0-1 --z_val               Z value, similar to Blue in CIERGB, solely made up of the S cone response, 0-1

 RGB:
-  --red RED             Red value, any bit depth --green GREEN         Green value, any bit depth --blue BLUE           Blue value, any bit depth --input_colorspace    RGB color space of input values
+  --red                 Red value, any bit depth --green               Green value, any bit depth --blue                Blue value, any bit depth --input_colorspace    RGB color space of input values

 SPECTRUM:
-  --start START         Start of distribution, between 360-790 nm --stop STOP           End of distribution, between 400-830 nm --interval            Interval between measurements, in nm, 1-20 --spectype            Spectrum type {Emissive, Reflective, Transmissive}
+  --start               Start of distribution, between 360-790 nm --stop                End of distribution, between 400-830 nm --interval            Interval between measurements, in nm, 1-20 --spectype            Spectrum type {Emissive, Reflective, Transmissive}
   --data                Spectral data - a list of decimal values (preferrably to 6+ places), with spaces in between, unquoted, unbracketed, 0-1